-The Council manages its liquidity position through the risk management procedures above (the setting and approval of Prudential Indicators and the approval of the treasury and investment reports), as well as through cash-flow management procedures required by the Code of Practice.
+The Council manages its liquidity position through the risk management procedures outlined above (i.e. the setting and approval of prudential indicators and the approval of the Annual Treasury Management and Investment Strategy), as well as through a comprehensive cash flow management system, as required by the CIPFA Code of Practice.
+This seeks to ensure that cash is available when needed.